harshadamore41562-ux/SCT_DS_3/README.md

 ---

 ## Task 03: Decision Tree Classifier
+this project is part of my Skill Cradt Data Science internship

 ### 📌 Overview
 This project is part of my Skill Craft Data Science internship.